 - Attempting monetization of videos you don't own.
-If you're not sure if you have the right to upload the content, check the Copyright FAQ and make sure you know how fair use works.
+If you're not sure if you have the right to upload the content, check the Copyright FAQ.
+Also make sure you know how fair use works.

-- Violations of YouTube spam policies, AdSense Program Policies or YouTube Terms of Service.
+- Violations of YouTube monetization policies, YouTube spam policies, AdSense Program Policies, or YouTube Terms of Service.

-Note that severe violations of our Partner Program Policies may result in monetization being permanently disabled on all or any of your accounts.
+Severe violations of our YouTube channel monetization policies may result in monetization being permanently disabled on any of your accounts.

 If you believe your copyright-protected work was posted on YouTube without authorization, you may submit a copyright infringement notification.

 If your channel’s monetization is paused, it means that you need to link an active and approved AdSense account to resume.
 Paused monetization is different than disabled monetization – learn more about paused monetization here.

 Check monetization status on your channel

 If it's decided that your channel is no longer eligible for monetization, your channel will lose access to all monetization tools and features.